What is the Gordon Growth Model?

 Three variables are included in the Gordon Growth Model formula: (1) D1 or the expected annual dividend per share for the following year, (2) k or the required rate of return, and (3) g or the expected dividend growth rate.
 With these variables, the value of the stock can be computed as:

 Intrinsic Value = D1 / (k – g)

-To illustrate, take a look at the following example: Company A’s stock is trading at $40 per share.
+To illustrate, take a look at the following example: Company A’s is listed at $40 per share.
 Furthermore, Company A requires a rate of return of 10%.
-Currently, Company A pays $2 dividend per share for the following year and this is expected to increase by 4% annually.
-Thus, the value of stock is computed as:
+Currently, Company A pays dividends of $2 per share for the following year which investors expect to grow 4% annually.
+Thus, the stock value can be computed:

 Intrinsic Value = 2 / (0.1 – 0.04)

 This result indicates that Company A’s stock is overvalued since the model suggests that the stock is only worth $33.33 per share.